Private Attorney vs. Public Defender: The Question Nobody Answers Honestly

 A private attorney who answers the phone, investigates independently, challenges the State's evidence, and fights aggressively is worth every dollar if you can afford it.

 The title doesn't determine the outcome.
 The work does.
-Your job is to figure out whether the work is being done — and now you know how to check.
+Your job is to figure out whether the work is being done, and now you know how to check.
+For more on evaluating performance, read how to tell if your attorney is actually working your case.

 This is legal information, not legal advice.
 We are not attorneys and do not provide legal representation.